Master in Social Work (MSW): Career Path

 • Social welfare policy and services: Knowledge of the history and current state of social welfare policy in the United States and other countries, as well as an understanding of the different types of social services available and the systems in place to deliver them.

-• Human behavior and the social environment: Understanding of how individuals and groups interact with their social and physical environment.
+• Human behavior and the social environment: Understanding how individuals and groups interact with their social and physical environment.
 Knowledge of social development, personality, abnormal behavior, and cultural diversity.

 • Clinical practice: Knowledge and skills necessary to provide direct services to clients, such as assessment, intervention, counseling, and case management.